HUSS000/Pharmaceutical-Sales-Data-Analysis/README.md

 ## 🧠 The Challenge

-Analyze the sales performance across clusters and representatives to uncover insights such as:
+Analyze the sales performance across clusters and representatives , etc. to uncover insights such as:
 - Achievement vs. Target
 - Regional and product-based performance variations
 - Top and underperforming accounts or clusters